 Universal Design

-Universal Design is the idea that a building or space can be built and designed in a way that makes it accessible for a wide range of people.
-There is no one-size fits all for humans.
-In the United State one-in-five people has a disability– either physical or mental –that can affect the way they travel through, use or perceive a space.
-Height, hand dominance, body size and age are all factors that Universal Design takes into consideration during the pre-design, design and construction phases.
+In the United States, one in five people lives with a physical or mental disability that can affect the way they travel through, use, or perceive a space.
+Height, hand dominance, body size, and age are all factors that Universal Design takes into consideration during the pre-design, design, and construction phases.

 Universal Design can apply to: